 All of the investigational drug candidates that we are currently developing require extensive pre-clinical and/or clinical testing before we can submit any application for regulatory approval.
 Before obtaining regulatory approvals for the commercial sale of any of our investigational drug candidates, we must demonstrate with substantial evidence through pre-clinical testing and/or clinical trials that our investigational drug candidates are safe and effective in humans for the indication being studied.
 We may also be asked to conduct retrospective observational studies.
 The FDA has requested that we conduct FORTRESS.
-The FORTRESS study is underway and we expect the results in the fourth quarter of 2011.
+The FORTRESS study is underway top-line results are expected in December 2011, with validation of FORTRESS expected in the third quarter of 2012.
 Retrospective observational studies can be complex and involve multiple data sources and electronic records that may not contain all the required information.
 We may be required to obtain consents from patients to further investigate findings in a retrospective observational study.
 In addition, the sample size selected may not be adequate to perform statistical analysis or may not satisfy the requirements for approval.
 Conducting clinical trials and retrospective observational studies are complex, lengthy, expensive and uncertain processes.
 Completion of clinical trials and retrospective observational studies and approval by the FDA may take several years or more.
 Our ability to conduct clinical trials and retrospective observational studies may be delayed, suspended or terminated by many factors, including, but not limited to: